 “There are many different strains and strengths of flu viruses that are always changing.
 While some let these viruses run their course, people have to know that complications from flu, such as pneumonia and the effects of flu combined with other health conditions, can be deadly,” warns Dr Noluthando Nematswerani, Head of the Centre for Clinical Excellence at Discovery Health.

-Avoid severe flu-related complications by vaccinating in March or April
+Avoid severe flu-related complications by going for a vaccination

 “We usually get similar strains of flu to the ones in the US and given the high rate of complications being reported by the Centers for Disease Control and Prevention following their recent flu season, early vaccination can help reduce cases here.
 The best time to get vaccinated is usually during March or April before the virus spreads through more people being infected.
 But, really, you will benefit from having a flu injection at any time during winter,” she says.